iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.30/report.md

 > I actually downloaded the app to get my Covid Vaccine.
 I ended up really enjoying the service at the One Medical office in Beaverton, Oregon so much that I booked an appt the next month for birth control.
 It is easy to book on the app, read through documents if needed, cancel the appointment, reschedule, there's notification for reminders of your appointment day(s) ahead of time.
 I will also get an email and text message if I want.
 Super useful, and easy to use!<br> :date: __2021-06-22 08:42:45__

 > Love this service<br> :date: __2021-06-19 08:18:34__

-> It's a great app!
-Just wish the office check-in for Covid was not an external PDF download.<br> :date: __2021-06-09 13:05:31__

-> Easy to see past and upcoming appointments, schedule in visits and, best of all, the video visits are immediately available for urgent or late night concerns.<br> :date: __2021-06-05 17:28:09__

-> Really convenient health care<br> :date: __2021-05-25 17:42:23__